felixbeaudry/ZDropping/README.md

 #### Step 2 - Perform tests of selection
-Run `analyzeSelOutput_Z.R` to test for selection based on the gene dropping simulations.
+Run `SignalsOfSelection_analyzeSelOutput_Z.R` to test for selection based on the gene dropping simulations.

 #### Step 3 - Plot
 Run x to correct selection results for multiple comparisons genome-wide and create manhattanplots to display selection results.